flokk.

 Konyali Topkapi Restaurant

-Located inside the Topkapi Palace grounds with views over the Bosphorus, Konyali has been feeding palace visitors since 1897 and serves reliable Turkish classics in a setting that earns its keep on at
+Located inside the Topkapi Palace grounds with views over the Bosphorus, Konyali has been feeding palace visitors since 1897 and serves reliable Turkish classics in a setting that earns its keep on atmosphere alone.
+The lamb dishes and the rice pudding are the things to order.

 food_and_drink